 The age of the vehicle owner (and any other drivers attached to the policy) is a key factor in determining car insurance rates, due to risk perception.
 Actuarial math determines that younger and elderly drivers, at both sides of the age spectrum, are considered higher risk.

 Rates by credit score

 In many states, insurance companies are allowed to use credit scores when determining insurance rates.
 Although credit scores have nothing to do with your driving record, a 2007 study by the Federal Trade Commission found that individuals with lower credit scores file more car insurance claims and higher cost claims, on average.
-This is why insurers typically charge higher rates for drivers with poor credit scores.
+This is one reason why insurers typically charge higher rates for drivers with poor credit scores.

 Which factors determine car insurance rates?

 A number of factors go into the calculation of auto insurance rates.
 Age, location, type of vehicle, annual miles driven, credit score and driving history are all elements that car insurers may look at when setting rates.

 Having young drivers or old drivers on a car insurance policy will lead to higher rates.
 So how much is car insurance for teens?
 Teenagers tend to have higher accident rates and face more expensive car insurance rates, as they’re considered high-risk.
 The idea is that since teens are new drivers without much experience on the road, they are more likely to be involved in an accident.
 As a result, car insurance for teens can cost hundreds or even thousands of dollars more per year than for drivers in their 20s and older.